Named for Fort Bowie, whose ruins are a designated Historic Site, Bowie came

 The Bowie Chamber of Commerce Brochure.

-"Images of America: Bowie" is now available!
+"Images of America: Bowie" books are available from

 We have a new restaurant in town called End Of The Trail Watering Hole.